< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In the end, Trump won the election -- just barely, losing the popular vote but winning the electoral vote.
 That was not really good news for him, since he had only run for president as a promotional stunt to make money, and hadn't expected to win.
 He had no ability to do the job, or had any real interest in it; after a period of adjustment, he simply adapted his aggressive promotionalism to the presidency, with a focus on advancing his self-interests.

 Trump's ongoing bluster included claims that he had actually won the 2016 popular election, but that the Democrats had stolen it by enlisting huge numbers of illegal aliens -- Trump's presidential campaign had been heavily driven by demonizing illegals -- to vote.
-There was no evidence for the claim. a claim for which there was no evidence.
+There was no evidence for the claim.
 He went so far as to establish a "Voter Fraud Commission" to investigate -- but it had to be disbanded in the face of protests, and the refusal of all but a handful of states to cooperate with it, calling it an invasion of privacy of the citizens of those states.
 Trump would play the "Voter Fraud" card again.

 In the meantime, a conspiracy story known as "PizzaGate", which had been introduced even before the election, was making the rounds, in which the Democratic Party in general and Hillary Clinton in particular were running a Satanic child sex ring -- one locus being the Comet Ping Pong pizzeria in Washington DC, which led to harassment and threats of the staff there -- and an incident in December 2016, in which one Edgar Welch, determined to "rescue the children", went into the pizzeria with an assault rifle and shot it up.
 Nobody was hurt and Welch surrendered to the police; he was eventually sentenced to four years in prison.